 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Rhubarb is also known by an old-time name "pie plant," and it's easy to see why.
+Rhubarb is also known by the old-time name "pie plant," and it's easy to see why.
 Rhubarb has long been a spring favorite for pies, sauces, and desserts.

 Gather the ingredients.